zshi719/2025-Data-24100/lesson_plan/week_7.md

 ## Quizzable Concepts

 - What is CRUD?
-- How does it map to `http` requests?
+- How does it map to HTTP requests?
 - When do we use each type of request and why?
 - How does it map to SQL/relational database commands?
-- (Kinda Review) What are the part of an http request?
+- (Review) What are the parts of an HTTP request?
 Given code for processing and returning a request, be able to describe what the code does.